Skip to Content (Press Enter) Skip to Footer (Press Enter)

 According to CANA, there are no positive results, only negative consequences, from “doing nothing” because your loved ones will have to pay and plan your final disposition without the benefit of knowing what you wanted.

 By preparing the necessary legal documents to specify your choices, assigning someone to make decisions on your behalf, or planning ahead with a funeral provider, you can clearly communicate your wishes.
 This will prevent your next of kin from having to make these decisions for you.
-Funeral preplanning also ensure that you have the type of farewell that reflects your wishes, beliefs, and budget, not to mention permanent memorials.
+Funeral preplanning also ensures that you have the type of farewell that reflects your wishes, beliefs, and budget, not to mention permanent memorials.
 For more information on Next of Kin and state laws, be sure to read our article, Who Will Make Your Funeral Arrangements?
 State Laws Vary.

 Free Guide to Funeral Preplanning